davidtchiu/davidtchiu.github.io/teaching/cs161/lab5.circleDrawer/index.md

 #### Instructions

 - Download the `CircleDrawer` project from the link above and extract its contents, then start BlueJ and open the project.
 Take a moment to familiarize yourself with the code in the `CircleDrawer` class.
-A `CircleDrawer` contains references to a pair of circles (named `first` and `second`), and can make both these circles visible or invisible.
+A `CircleDrawer` contains two instance variables as references to a pair of Circles (named `first` and `second`).

-- Notice the `CircleDrawer` class has two constructors.
-The default constructor is not given references to the two Circles to manage, it just sets both fields to null.
-The second constructor is given references to two `Circles`, and it sets both fields appropriately.
+- Notice that the `CircleDrawer` class has two constructors.
+The default constructor is not given references to the two Circles to manage, it just sets both fields to `null`.
+The second constructor is given references to two `Circles`, and it sets both instance variables appropriately.

-  - Using the menus in BlueJ, create two `Circle` objects, named `c1` and `c2`.
+  - Using the menus in BlueJ, instantiate two `Circle` objects.
+You can name them `c1` and `c2`.
   - Change `c1` to green, change size to `50`.
   - Change `c2` to red, change size to `75`.
 Then move it down by `50` pixels.
   - Now create a new `CircleDrawer`, called drawer with its second constructor (the one that requires references to two Circles).
-Input `c1` and `c2`.
-The new `CircleDrawer` will now "control" the two circles you've created.
+Input `c1` and `c2` as your inputs.
+The new `CircleDrawer` will now "control" the two circles.

   - Inspect the `CircleDrawer` object on the workbench, and you see that `first` and `second` store references (arrows).
 Follow the arrows by double-clicking on them.
 It opens the inspector to the Circles you created!

     <img src="figures/drawer2.png" width="300px" border="1px" />

-  - Now call the `drawCircles()` method on the drawer, and notice that both Circles appear.
+  - Call the `drawCircles()` method on the drawer, and notice that both Circles appear.
 (If you call `eraseCircles()` both disappear!)

     <img src="figures/drawer1.png" width="300px" border="1px" />

   - So, this gives us some idea about what a `CircleDrawer` object does.
-It's basically a "puppet master" that bosses around two Circles.
+It's basically a "puppet master" that bosses around one or two Circles.

 <!-- - It's time to start weaning you off the BlueJ menus, and start learning how to do everything in code.
 Create a new class, and name it `Tester`.
 Clean up the "boilerplate code" that BlueJ fills in automatically.
 There are no fields.
 Now create the `main` method, which always has the same signature below: